-This wildlife-rich reserve comprises of an interesting mixture of dry acidic grassland and woodland and a series of ponds fed by a spring.
+The site has a mix of habitats including dry acidic grassland and woodland, but its main feature is a series of ponds fed by a spring.
 Ponds are a rare feature on the Sherwood Sandstone and three of the ponds are medieval in origin, adding to the site’s interest.
-The River Maun runs adjacent to the reserve.
+The River Maun runs close by.